 In F-theory, one usually starts with a singular elliptic fibration given by a singular Weierstrass model and the smooth elliptic fibration is obtained by a {\em resolution} of the singularities of the elliptic fibration.
-Starting form a smooth elliptic fibration $Y$, the type IIB limit of F-theory is taken in two steps: first, shrink to zero area all fiber components not meeting the chosen section, then shrink the remaining component of each fiber to zero area.
+Starting form a smooth elliptic fibration $Y$, the type IIB limit of F-theory is taken in two steps: first, shrink to zero area all fiber components not meeting the chosen section, then shrink the remaining components of each fiber to zero area.
 For singular fibers over codimension one loci in the base, the structure of the singular fibers can be deduced without performing an explicit resolution thanks to Tate's algorithm.
-But this is not true in general for singularities that project to codimension-two or higher in the base.
-A resolution of singularity only changes the singular part of the variety while preserving intact the smooth part.
+But this is not true for singular fibers that project to codimension-two or higher in the base.
+A resolution of singularity only changes the singular part of the variety while it is an isomorphism on the smooth part.
 Even so, a resolution is in general not unique and the singular part of the variety is usually replaced by a locus of higher dimension, typically a divisor.
-Additional requirement can be imposed on a resolution.
+Additional requirements can be imposed on a resolution.
 One can for example ask the resolution to be {\em small} so that a singular locus of codimension $k$ is replaced by a locus which is smaller than a divisor.
 A more restricted definition of small resolution requires that a singular locus of codimension $k$ is replaced by a locus of codimension less than $k/2$.
 Small resolutions are not always possible.
 One can also ask the resolution to be {\em crepant}.
-This is very common in string theory as it will ensures that the Calabi-Yau condition is preserved.
-In this paper, we will analyze a particular model where F-theory is defined from a singular geometry for which the desingularization has been conjectured to have a remarquable structure but has never been analyzed systematically.
+This is very common in string theory as it ensures that the Calabi-Yau condition is preserved.
+In this paper, we will analyze a particular model where F-theory is defined from a singular geometry for which the desingularization has been conjectured to have a remarkable structure but has never been analyzed systematically.
 We will use this specific example as an appetizer to attack a more general questions also relevant for mathematics.